-Procedure: Save the reaction job in three different files, minimum1, minimum2, and ts.
-In each of these new files, delete all molecules except number 9 (minimum1), 18 (minimum2), and 15 (ts).
-This is done in the spreadsheet.
-Unlock the C-Br distance with Geometry - Constrain Distance.
-(Click the bond and next click the padlock in the lower right corner.)
-Under Setup - Calculations, you choose Equilibrium Geometry for the two minimum energy structures.
-For the TS, you choose Transition State Geometry.
+Repeat these steps for molecule nr 15 and nr 20.
+Now, the file sn2.Profile1 contains three new molecules, M001, M002, and M003.
+For each of these: unlock the constraint on the C-Br distance with Geometry - Constrain Distance.
+(Click on the bond and then on the padlock in the lower right corner.)
+Under Setup - Calculations, you choose Equilibrium Geometry for the two minimum energy structures (M001 and M003).
+For the TS (M002), you choose "Transition State Geometry".
 This choice makes the program search upwards in the "energy landscape" for the nearest local energy maximum.
-For all three jobs, check the Compute IR box: We will inspect the calculated vibrational frequencies and verify that the stationary points are really energy minima (with only positive eigenvalues of the Hessian matrix), alternatively a transition state (with one negative eigenvalue of the Hessian matrix).
-Run the three jobs.
+For all three jobs, check the Compute IR box: We will inspect the calculated vibrational frequencies and verify that the stationary points are really energy minima (M001 and M003, with only positive eigenvalues of the Hessian matrix), alternatively a transition state (M002, with one negative eigenvalue of the